-In many cases, truck drivers or their employers or both are at fault for these accidents.
+Truck drivers, their employers, or both are at fault for these accidents.
 An attorney in Corning can provide assistance to help an injured person obtain compensation in the following situations where negligence contributed to an accident:

 - Speeding: Truckers who speed to complete a delivery on time are often involved in all types of accidents, especially if they don't have enough time for the trip or a traffic jam occurs.

-- Tiredness: Truck drivers are on the road for long periods of time, which can lead to fatigue.
-In some cases, the company may pressure the driver to deliver packages faster, causing fatigue as well as stress.
+- Tiredness: Truck drivers are on the road for long periods, which can lead to fatigue.
+Sometimes, the company may pressure the driver to deliver packages faster, causing fatigue and stress.

-- Distracted driving: Distracted driving can occur when drivers spend a lot of time on the road and are using their cell phones, fiddling with radios and becoming mesmerized by gazing into the distance.
+- Distracted driving: Distracted driving can occur when drivers spend much time on the road using their cell phones, fiddling with radios, and becoming mesmerized by gazing into the distance.
 A collision can be caused by any of these distractions.

-Truck accidents can include head-on or broadside collisions, the same as crashes that involve passenger vehicles.
-A big rig accident may be especially dangerous in some circumstances.
+Truck accidents can include head-on or broadside collisions, like crashes involving passenger vehicles.
+A big rig accident may be hazardous in some circumstances.
 Among the various types of truck collisions are:

-- Jackknife collisions: Accidents that involve a jackknife occur when a driver is inexperienced or does not brake properly.
-Jackknifed trucks can cause their trailers to slide around to one side, which can impact other vehicles, motorcyclists, pedestrians and others.
+- Jackknife collisions: A jackknife accident occurs when a driver is inexperienced or does not brake properly.
+Jackknifed trucks can cause their trailers to slide around to one side, impacting other vehicles, motorcyclists, pedestrians, and others.

-- Underride/override accidents: An override/underride accident occurs when a big rig runs over the top of a smaller vehicle or a car goes underneath the semi.
+- Underride/override accidents: An override/underride accident occurs when a big rig runs over the top of a smaller vehicle, or a car goes underneath the semi.
 Many of these accidents prove to be fatal to those in smaller vehicles.
 Despite the requirement that big rigs have underride protection in the back of their trailers, they sometimes don't operate properly.
 At times, the protective barriers are too old and no longer effective in keeping other motorists safe.
-When passengers in the smaller vehicle do survive, they often suffer serious trauma such as brain and spinal cord injuries.
+When passengers in the smaller vehicle do survive, they often suffer severe trauma, such as brain and spinal cord injuries.

-- Collisions in no-zones: Big blind spots are found all the way around a big rig, especially down the trailer’s sides.
-If a truck driver doesn’t notice a vehicle that is pacing them on the side and tries to change lanes, it can cause a serious accident with injuries or fatalities.
+- Collisions in no-zones: Big blind spots are found around a big rig, especially down the trailer's sides.
+If a truck driver doesn't notice a vehicle pacing them on the side and tries to change lanes, it can cause a severe accident with injuries or fatalities.

-You can obtain compensation for your medical expenses, wages that were lost and pain and suffering by working with a Corning truck accident attorney.
-To support your injury claim, our investigators go to the scene of the accident as soon as possible to collect the evidence that is needed.
+Working with a Corning truck accident attorney can compensate you for your medical expenses, lost wages, and pain and suffering.
+To support your injury claim, our investigators go to the accident scene as soon as possible to collect the needed evidence.
 Investigators examine the logbook for any indication the driver cheated or failed to follow federal or state regulations.
-To determine whether lack of maintenance contributed to the accident, those records will be reviewed.
+Those records will be reviewed to determine whether a lack of maintenance contributed to the accident.
 In addition to looking for inaccuracies in the police report, investigators speak with witnesses.

 The accident is reconstructed along with a search for traffic and business surveillance cameras that may have captured the event on video.
-We start working on building a strong case for our clients once the evidence has been gathered and analyzed.
-A lawyer can use evidence to prepare a case to present in a civil court case or to conduct negotiations on your behalf with the insurance company.
+We start working on building a solid case for our clients once the evidence has been gathered and analyzed.
+A lawyer can use evidence to prepare a case to present in a civil court case or to conduct negotiations with the insurance company on your behalf.

 In this video, attorney Ed Smith explains how the company and others may share liability for a trucking accident:Corning Truck Accident Lawyer